 The School-to-work (STW) transition programs are collaborative projects with area school districts, The Center, and local host businesses.
 STW provides high school seniors on-site training during the school year, in a host business with the outcome goal of employment within that industry.
 A primary focus of the program is intensive, step-by-step training in a particular job within the host business that matches the students’ interests and abilities.
 Students ages 17 to 21 participate in STW for one school year, training for approximately 30-35 hours a week.
 Training is facilitated by an employment advisor from the Center and a special education teacher from our partnering school district.

 The student’s immersion in the workplace facilitates the teaching and learning process, as well as the acquisition of marketable job skills.
 Students learn how to perform the job tasks as well as how to interact appropriately while in the work environment.
 Program services also include career exploration, employability skills training, job development, job placement, on-site supports and long-term retention services to assist the student in maintaining a successful employment outcome post-graduation.

-The Center also has two summer jobs programs for youth with disabilities, both of which are designed to help students build their work skills and their self-confidence by allowing them the opportunity to work at a training site for the summer.
+The Center also has three summer job programs for youth with disabilities, all of which are designed to help students build their work skills and their self-confidence by allowing them the opportunity to work at a training site for the summer.

-The Summer Work Experience Work Program (SWEP) is a Productive Living Board (PLB) funded program for students, ages 16 to 20.
-Students work for 8 weeks, 20 hours per week, and receive minimum wage of $7.65 per hour (paid by PLB).
+- The Summer Work Experience Work Program (SWEP) is a Productive Living Board (PLB) funded program for students, ages 16 to 20.
+Students work for 8 weeks, 20 hours per week, and receive a minimum wage of $11.15 per hour.
 MERS/Goodwill is the lead agency for SWEP, administering the operation of the program.
 The Center is one of six collaborating agencies that work directly with students (providing instruction, direction, and feedback to students), employment advisors and work sites.